 UPDATE (Jan.
 15, 2021): Following a recent hearing, Andy Anoky's sentence has been upped from 24 years to 30.
 The Court of Appeal has ruled that the initial sentence was "unduly lenient" and he will now spend 30 years in jail for the 30 charges he was originally jailed for, per Sky News.

-UPDATE (July 30): Solo 45 has been jailed for 24 years for the rape of four women and holding them hostage.
+UPDATE (July 30): Solo 45 has been jailed for 24 years for the rape and imprisonment of four women.
 He was found guilty of 30 charges at Bristol Crown Court.

 The former artist, born Andy Anokye, was charged with 21 rapes, two counts of assault by penetration, two counts of assault occasioning actual bodily harm and five counts of false imprisonment.

 Anokye has been on trial since January 2019, but the trial collapsed in February when one of the jurors became ill and the judge was forced to adjourn the case.

 The judge for the case, William Hart, has imposed an extended sentence, which means that Anokye will serve 24 years in prison and five on licence.
 He will be ordered to sign the sex offenders register for the rest of his life.

 Solo 45, real name Andy Anokye, best known for his song "Feed 'Em To The Lions" (which Island Records has pulled from all DSPs), has been on trial since January 2019 for raping four women.
 However, the trial collapsed in February when a juror fell ill and Judge William Hart was forced to adjourn the case.